IBM/container-service-getting-started-wt/README.md

 Stage 2 builds on that to expand to a more resilient setup which can survive having containers fail and recover.
 In addition, it can use the Vulnerability Adviser to check for potential security and move to an update version without downtime during the replacement deploy.

-Stage 3 adds integration to a cloudant service, plus integration within the cluster to access the Watson tone analyzer service.
+Stage 3 adds a Bluemix service integration to the cluster.
+We will show you how easy to use Watson tone analyzer service from your application running in cluster.